msp-strath/cs208-logic/pages/hoare-loops.md

 The body of the loop is permitted to assume that the loop condition `C` is true along with the loop invariant `P`, and must attain that invariant at the end.
 The program after the loop runs when `¬C` is true and also gets to assume the loop invariant.

-The key point is that it is the combination `¬C /\ P` that will often be able to guide us to the correct loop invariant for the problem.
+The fact that the state after the loop is described as `¬C /\ P` will often be able to guide us to the correct loop invariant for the problem.
+If we know what we want, we can work backwards to find out what we need.

 ## Finding Out If A Number Is Even Or Odd {id=hoare-loops:even-odd}

-FIXME: explain this
+The following program computes whether or not the value stored in `X` is even or odd by counting up to `X`.
+As the loop progresses, the variable `EVEN` is `true()` if `I` is even and `false()` if `I` is odd.
+When the loop ends, `I` is equal to `X` and so `EVEN` tells us whether or not `X` is even.

 ```
 EVEN := true()